nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ### Attestation of OS Integrity and Proof of Residency on Host

-As part of system boot/reboot process, boot loader-based measured system boot with remote workload identity manager verification is used to ensure only approved OS is running on an approved hardware platform.
+As part of system boot/reboot process, boot loader-based measured system boot with remote Workload Identity Manager verification is used to ensure only approved OS is running on an approved hardware platform.

 **Measurement Collection**: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
 The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers, location devices, and initial programs.